 Foundation Types for Your Guard Booth

 When we talk about how to mount a booth, what we really mean is “what type of foundation options do I have?”
-A trailer is built with a solid floor that is intended to be placed on any number of hard, flat surfaces.
-But what is the best choice for you?
+A mobile security trailer is built with a solid floor that is intended to be placed on any number of hard, flat surfaces.
+But what is the best choice for your mobile guard shack trailer?

 Often, the best option for your guard booth is to have it mounted on a trailer, as you see in the photo below.

-This provides stability and mobility, letting your guard shack work hard for you, anywhere you need it.
-You can easily hook your trailer booth to any vehicle with a hitch, and then move it wherever you need it.
-This means you can easily move it to one side of the property for one event, then to another area if your needs change.
-It also means you can move it if you need to place it in storage for a season.
+As opposed to a grounded watch tower, a trailer-mounted guard shack provides stability and mobility, letting your guard shack work hard for you, so that you have an on site security trailer anywhere you need it.
+You can easily hook your trailer booth to any vehicle with a hitch, and then move your mobile security booth wherever you need it.
+With guard houses on trailers, you can easily move your trailer guard booth to one side of the property for one event, then to another area if your needs change.
+It also means you can move your guard house on wheels if you need to place it in storage for a season.

 Of course, there is another way to get some level of versatility without a full trailer mount; you can have your booth mounted on caster wheels (as is shown in the image below).

 Caster wheels are a simple, cost effective way of giving a small guard booth versatility.
 With caster wheels, one or two adults can simply push the booth into the desired position.
 This is best when your booth will be on relatively smooth pavement, and will only be moved to another relatively smooth areas that are within easy walking distance.
 These wheels do not work well on sand, dirt, or mud, (though you can sometimes push them short distances on very solid grass or dirt — especially if it has frozen over).
 If necessary, you can even push these booths up a ramp and load them onto a truck to move it a longer distance.